Mid Cornwall · TR2

 Why Grampound is its own job.

 Conservation Area covers the historic high street.
 Listed buildings are common; HGV traffic on the A390 shapes some site logistics.
+That sets the scene before any design work begins.
 For extension specifically, parts of Grampound sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Grampound project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Grampound application gets approved at eight weeks or stalls in committee.
+The Edwardian houses that dominate Grampound (and continue out toward Ladock) set the tone for any extension scheme here.

 Planning note